Democratic National Convention: Dems to focus on Trump's global leadership deficit for Day 2

-Jill Biden will also introduce herself to the nation for the first time as the prospective first lady.
-A longtime teacher, she'll speak from her former classroom at Brandywine High School near the family home in Wilmington, Delaware.

-Former President Bill Clinton and former Secretary of State John Kerry are among the headliners on a night that organizers emphasize a simple theme: Leadership matters.
+Former President Bill Clinton and former Secretary of State John Kerry are among the heavy hitters on a Tuesday night schedule that emphasizes a simple theme: Leadership matters.
 Former President Jimmy Carter, now 95 years old, will also make an appearance.

-"Donald Trump is just not equipped, not capable of doing what we need to do in the world today," Kerry said during a briefing ahead of the convention's second night.
-"What Donald Trump inherited, which was a growing economy and a world of respect, he's turned into a world of chaos, literally."
+"Donald Trump says we're leading the world.
+Well, we are the only major industrial economy to have its unemployment rate triple," Clinton says in excerpts of his remarks released ahead of the convention's second night.
+"At a time like this, the Oval Office should be a command center.
+Instead, it's a storm center.
+There's only chaos."

+On a night he will formally earn his party's presidential nomination, former Vice President Biden will also introduce his wife, Jill Biden, to the nation for the first time as the prospective first lady.

 Biden is fighting unprecedented logistical challenges to deliver his message during an all-virtual convention this week as the coronavirus epidemic continues to claim hundreds of American lives each day and wreaks havoc on the economy.

-The four-day affair culminates Thursday when Biden formally accepts his party's presidential nomination at a mostly empty Delaware convention hall.
+The former vice president will become his party's nominee as a prerecorded roll call vote from delegates in all 50 states airs, and the four-day convention will culminate on Thursday when he accepts that nomination inside a mostly empty Delaware convention hall.
 His running mate, California Sen. Kamala Harris, will become the first woman of color to accept a major party's vice presidential nomination on Wednesday.

-Until then, the former vice president is presenting what he sees as the best of his sprawling coalition to the American electorate in a format unlike any other in history.
-There is no live audience for any of the speakers, who, like Mrs. Obama on Monday night, have so far delivered their remarks standing or seated alone in mostly prerecorded videos.
+Until then, Biden is presenting what he sees as the best of his sprawling coalition to the American electorate in a format unlike any other in history.
+There is no live audience for any of the speakers, who have so far delivered their remarks standing or seated alone in mostly prerecorded videos.

+Jill Biden, a longtime teacher, will speak from her former classroom at Brandywine High School near the family home in Wilmington, Delaware.

+"You can hear the anxiety that echoes down empty hallways.
+There's no scent of new notebooks or freshly waxed floors," she saysid of the school in excerpts of her speech before turning to the nation's challenges at home.
+"How do you make a broken family whole?
+The same way you make a nation whole.
+With love and understanding-and with small acts of compassion.
+With bravery.
+With unwavering faith."

 Biden is leading Trump in most polls, but 77 days before the election, the Democrat has neither history nor enthusiasm on his side.